kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/tcp.md

          destination:
            single:
              upstream:
-               name: gloo-system-tcp-echo-1025
+               name: default-tcp-echo-1025
                namespace: gloo-system
      useProxyProto: false
    EOF
    ```

-4. Open a TCP port on the `gateway-proxy` service in your cluster and bind it to the gateway port 8000.
+4. Open a TCP port on the `gateway-proxy` service in your cluster and bind it to port 8000.
    1. Edit the `gateway-proxy` service.
       ```sh
       kubectl edit service gateway-proxy -n gloo-system